Free Random Projection for In-Context Reinforcement Learning: Theoretical and Numerical Details on the Kernel

 For a specific example, let $k=4$ and $\nwords=2^8$.
 Utilizing the partial transpose approach (refer to \cref{sec:ppt}), we derive a $2^4 \times 2^4$ matrix $A$, defined by the following index rearrangement:

 We compare the eigenvalue distributions of the $d\nwords^{1/2} \times d\nwords^{1/2}$ random matrix $K = \nwords^{-1/2}\rep(A)\rep(A)^\tp$ across $\ell=1,2,4,8$, where $\rep(A)$ is the matrix obtained by applying $\lambda$ to matrix entries.
 As shown in \cref{fig:partial_trans}, for \(\ell=1\), the empirical eigenvalue distribution approximates the Marchenko-Pastur distribution.
 This distribution describes the asymptotic density of singular values for large random matrices with i.i.d. entries.
-This behavior indicates that larger \(\ell\) induces higher-order correlations involving joint interactions of multiple entries simultaneously, such as a linear constraint across an entire row or column, or a set, rather than only pairwise entry correlations.
+This behavior indicates that larger $\ell$ changes higher-order joint statistics involving simultaneous interactions among multiple entries, such as a linear constraint across an entire row, column, or block, rather than merely pairwise entry overlaps.

 Finally, \cref{fig:partial_trans} shows that despite the \(d=64\) dimension of each representation matrix \(\lambda(w_i)\), the block random matrix \(Z\) exhibits distinct spectral characteristics.
 Thus, extremely high-dimensional matrices are unnecessary.
 By analyzing the joint word distribution with a sufficiently large number $\nwords$ of word patterns $\words$, the inherent hierarchical properties of free groups are preserved and reflected in the hierarchical bias of FRP.